communitiesuk/epb-dev-tools/README.md

 $ git pull # will ensure that the epb-dev-tools repo is up to date
 $ make install # will ensure that the docker compose file is up to date
 ```

+### Where do services sit?

+There are three services that make up the Energy Performance of Buildings
+Register

+* The register api - found at http://epb-register-api
+* The register's authentication service - found at http://epb-register-api/auth
+* The register's frontend service - found at http://epb-frontend